Eason Chan: Career

-Chan has won a number of Asian music awards.
-He is the second non-Taiwanese singer, after Jacky Cheung, to win Taiwan's Golden Melody Awards.
-He won "Best Male Singer" third, in 2003, 2015 and 2018, and "Best Album" twice.
-In 2003, 2009 and 2018.
-He also won Most Popular Male Singer in the Jade Solid Gold Best Ten Music Awards Presentation twice, in 2006 and 2007.
-He also won his first Asia Pacific's Most Popular Singer Award in 2007, and again in 2008.
-His album U87, named after his favourite microphone and released in 2005, was labeled by Time magazine as one of the five best Asian albums.
-U87 was the top selling non-concert, non-collection category album in Hong Kong in 2005.
-He was Hong Kong's highest selling male artist in 2002, 2003 and 2007.
-He has been one of Hong Kong's top selling artists every year since 2000.
-His concert DVD Get a Life was the highest selling album of 2006.

 Chan has been praised by critics and fellow musicians alike as one of the top singers of his generation.
 Since the very beginning of his career, he has been one of the favourites to lead the new generation of Cantopop.
 He has been described as a breath of fresh air in the HK music scene.
-Over the last ten years, Chan has emerged as the leading male singer of his generation, fulfilling his role as an innovator and a leader in the HK music scene, winning prestigious awards one after another.
+In the 2000s, Chan emerged as the leading male singer of his generation, fulfilling his role as an innovator and a leader in the HK music scene, winning prestigious awards one after another.

+Chan won many major music awards in Hong Kong, e.g. Most Popular Male Singer award in the Jade Solid Gold Best Ten Music Awards Presentation twice, in 2006 and 2007.

+His Cantonese album "U87", named after his favourite microphone and released in 2005, was labeled by Time magazine as one of the five Asian albums worth buying.
+"U87" was the top selling non-concert, non-collection category album in Hong Kong in 2005.
+He was Hong Kong's highest selling male artist in 2002, 2003 and 2007.
+He has been one of Hong Kong's top selling artists every year since 2000.
+His concert DVD "Get a Life" was the highest selling album of 2006.

 Chan has also been successful in his work in the Mandopop scene.
 He has won numerous awards in both mainland China and Taiwan, most notably Taiwan's Golden Melody Awards.
+He is the second non-Taiwanese singer, after Jacky Cheung, to win Taiwan's Golden Melody Awards.
+He won "Best Male Mandarin Singer" third, in 2003, 2015 and 2018, "Album of the Year" twice in 2003 and 2018, and "Best Mandarin Album" in 2009.

-His album Admit It was nominated for Golden Melody Awards' Best Male Singer; although it was ultimately won by Gary Chaw.
+His album "Admit It" was nominated for Golden Melody Awards' Best Male Singer; although it was ultimately won by Gary Chaw.
 Next year, he was again nominated for Golden Melody Awards' Best Male Singer, for his work in Mandarin album "Don't Want To Let Go", although the award went to Jay Chou.
 However, Chan won Album of The Year for "Don't Want To Let Go".

+Chan has won a number of Asian music awards as well.
+He won his first Asia Pacific's Most Popular Singer Award in 2007, and again in 2008.

 Chan has been named by Chinese critics as the next God of Songs (歌神) after Jacky Cheung.
 However, Eason has more than once clarified that he wishes to build his own name instead, and not just be the successor of Jacky Cheung.
-Chan and Cheung have sung a duet together, titled 天下太平, on the album Perfect Match by Albert Leung and Ronald Ng (伍樂城), released in April 2006.
-Chan and Cheung have collaborated on other occasions as well.
-They sang a duet of Cheung's, 頭髮亂了, in a fundraising campaign for SARS victims in 2003.
+Chan and Cheung sung a duet together, titled 天下太平, on the album "Perfect Match", released in April 2006.
+Chan and Cheung collaborated on other occasions as well.

-Chan plays several instruments in his live concerts, including the piano, the guitar, the harmonica, and the accordion.
+Chan played several instruments in his live concerts, including the piano, the guitar, the harmonica, and the accordion.
 Chan is also a songwriter.